1. Parenting

 2. Defiance and refusal

-For example, if your child refuses to go to bed at the time you have set, you could ask them to choose which pair of pajamas they would like to wear.
+For example, if your child refuses to go to bed at the time you have set, ask them to choose which pair of pajamas they would like to wear.
 This way, they get involved in the decision, and their growing independence is not compromised.

 3. Lying in preschoolers

-• Discuss how lying could get them into more trouble than the original situation they want to get out of.
-Emphasize that it's okay to be honest, even if it has an immediate adverse consequence.
+• Discuss how lying could get them into more trouble than the situation they want to get out of.
+Emphasize that it's okay to be honest, even if it has an immediate consequence.

 • Remember to be a role model by being honest and truthful yourself!